prismmodelchecker/prism-ext/README.md

 # Update

-Support for POMDPs (and POPTAs) has now been improved integrated into the main release of PRISM:
+Support for POMDPs (and POPTAs) has now been improved and integrated into the main release of PRISM:

 * https://github.com/prismmodelchecker/prism